3Bumblebee/XMXC.LaunchByPath/README.md

 ### Overview

 The **XMXC Launch By Path** is a PowerShell tool designed to enhance compatibility and usability for [Xenia Manager](https://github.com/xenia-manager/xenia-manager), an awesome frontend for [Xenia Canary](https://github.com/xenia-canary/xenia-canary).
-This tool solves two key challenges (for me):
+This tool solves ~~two~~ one key challenge (for me):

 1. Launching games by their file path instead of their title, making it compatible with third-party frontends like [LaunchBox](https://www.launchbox-app.com/).
-2. Eliminating the User Account Control (UAC) prompt that appears when launching a game.
+~~2.
+Eliminating the User Account Control (UAC) prompt that appears when launching a game.~~ No need for this since version 2.3.0

 > **Note:** This tool is not affiliated with the development of Xenia Manager or Xenia Canary.
 Full credit goes to their respective creators for their remarkable work.